AD&D Covers Loss of Limbs or Vital Functions

 The “dismemberment” in AD&D insurance refers to the types of injuries that qualify for coverage.

 Generally, a policy will pay the beneficiary one-half of the value of the policy for each covered injury, which includes parts of the body and vital physical functions.
-For example, if an employee lost the sight in one eye, or lost a hand or a foot, he or she would receive the value of half of the policy’s coverage.
+For example, if an employee lost the sight in one eye, or lost a hand or a foot, he or she would receive 50% of the policy’s coverage.
 But if he or she lost both hands or the sight in both eyes, the policyholder would be entitled to receive the full coverage amount of the policy.

 AD&D is generally viewed as a way to cover gaps that other policies might miss.
 For example, if an employee has a covered accidental injury at your workplace, they’d be eligible under workers’ compensation to get treatment for that injury; AD&D would pay out a lump sum to help the employee navigate the financial pitfalls of missing work—perhaps permanently—due to a serious physical loss.